 The Alor Underwater Wonders

 Stunning dive sites

 Similar to Komodo, the dive sites of Alor are located in a Strait situated between the Pacific and Indian Oceans.
 This means more water movement bringing more nutrients from deep water, resulting in more diversity of coral and marine life.
 This translates to stunning sites full of colors and sea life, ideal for snorkelers as well as scuba divers.
 One of the most famous sites of the area is absolutely covered with anemones, inhabited by territorial clown fish of all sorts.
 Alor is also home to rocky and sandy slopes, ridges, walls and drop offs, as well as muck sites.

 Currents & Pelagic Life

-If sharks aren’t for you, and you happen to be a macro enthusiast, you will be happy to know that the Alor underwater wonders also include abundant and thriving macro life.
-Sheltered sites inside some of the bays are a haven for weird critters, for those who like to hunt with their camera.
+If sharks aren’t for you, and you happen to be a macro enthusiast, you will be happy to know that the Alor underwater also include thriving macro life.
+Sheltered sites inside of the bays are a haven for weird critters, for those who like to hunt with their camera.
 You can expect to find nudibranchs, seahorses, frogfish and the holy grail… the Rhinopia.

 Alor Fish traps